havenfricke/Fullstack-Indentity-Vite-React-Express-Auth0/README.md

 # IDENTITY ASSERTION: REACT + EXPRESS + AUTH0

 Fullstack scaffold / boilerplate.
-Features sign-up, log-in, and the option to add more application specific data to the user.
-Auth0 handles the login services and the application uses this information to store the user in our database.
+Features sign-up, log-in, user-sync, and the option to add more application specific un-synced data to the user table.
+Auth0 handles the login services and the application uses the information returned from Auth0 to create and store the user in our database.

 ## REACT + VITE
   - "@auth0/auth0-react": "^2.3.0",